Walter David Taylor Powell: Signaller and Lighthouse keeper

 In 1878, with the imminent closure of the Somerset settlement and transfer of officials to Thursday Island in the Torres Strait, Powell took up a position as a signalman on nearby Goode Island.
 In 1887 he was transferred to Cape Moreton as a lighthouse keeper, and in 1900 he was further transferred to Double Island Point lighthouse.

 Death and legacy

-Walter Frederick David Taylor Powell died at his residence of 44 George St, Kangaroo Point on the 23rd of December 1906.
+Walter Frederick David Taylor Powell died at his residence of 44 George St, Kangaroo Point on 23 December 1906.
 His coffin was draped in the Union Jack and one of his pallbearers was fellow harbourmaster and blackbirder, John Mackay.
 He is buried at Balmoral Cemetery, Brisbane.
 Powell had married twice.
 His first wife, Elizabeth (Lita) died in 1873 and he married his second wife, Eliza Finigan, in 1874.
 He had twelve children.
 Former Queensland state National Party politician and Minister of Education in Joh Bjelke-Petersen's government, Lin Powell, is a great grandson of Walter Powell.
 Powell Street in Bowen is also named after him.